Health insurance during pregnancy

 - Breastfeeding help with no co-pay.
 This includes visits with a lactation consultant, breastfeeding equipment and breast pumps.
 A lactation consultant is someone with special training in helping women breastfeed.

-The ACA says that insurance plans have to cover these services for everyone, including pregnant women:
+Insurance plans in the Marketplace and Medicaid have to cover these services for everyone, including pregnant women:

 - Regular health checkups